 In addition to the numerous vehicles and motorbikes, under 8 meters of debris, several statues of different periods have been found, including the funeral monument in honour of Captain Aurelio Padovani, captain of Bersaglieri during the First World War and founder of the Neapolitan fascist party.

-The Bourbon Gallery of Naples
+The Bourbon Tunnel of Naples

 An underground military viaduct of mid-nineteenth century